Claire Danes: Personal life

 Danes has been in therapy since the age of six and considers it "a helpful tool and a luxury to self-reflect and get some insight".

 In 1998, Danes was declared persona non grata by Filipino officials.
 Restrictions imposed on Danes involved a ban from entering Manila or the Philippines and a prohibition on distribution of her films in the region.
 (Note: Media outlets differed in reporting the entry ban to have prohibited Danes's entry to the city (Manila), or to the country (Philippines).)
-The ban came after Danes said Manila, the capital of the Philippines where she had filmed Brokedown Palace, "smelled of cockroaches, with rats all over, and that there is no sewage system, and the people do not have anything – no arms, no legs, no eyes".
+The ban came after Danes said Manila, the capital of the Philippines where she had filmed Brokedown Palace, "smelled of cockroaches, with rats all over, and that there is no sewerage system, and the people do not have anything – no arms, no legs, no eyes".
 Danes later apologized for her remarks, but the country refused to lift the ban.

 Danes and her mother are supporters of the charity Afghan Hands, which helps women in Afghanistan gain independence, education, and livable wages.
 Danes is also a long time supporter of DonorsChoose, a website that allows public school teachers to create project requests.

 Danes is a feminist and has been critical of female underrepresentation within Hollywood.

 Relationships and family

 Danes met singer Ben Lee at her eighteenth birthday party in 1997.
 They dated for six years before separating in 2003.

 In 2003, Danes began dating actor Billy Crudup, with whom she starred in Stage Beauty.
 Their relationship attracted significant media attention, as it led to Crudup's break-up with actress Mary-Louise Parker, who was seven months pregnant with their son William at the time.
 Danes and Crudup's relationship lasted until 2006.
 Reflecting on their relationship, Danes had commented in 2015, "That was a scary thing.
 It was really hard.
 I didn't know how to not do that.
 I was just in love with him, and needed to explore that, and I was 24 ...
 I didn't quite know what those consequences would be.
 But it's OK.
 I went through it."

 Danes met actor Hugh Dancy on the set of the film Evening in 2006.
 They announced their engagement in February 2009 and married in France later that year.
-They have three children: two sons born in 2012 and 2018, and a daughter born in 2023.
+They have three children: two sons and a daughter.